microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewinstancedecisionitemaccesspackageassignmentpolicyresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

 Every decision item in an access review represents a principal's access to a resource.
-All accessReviewInstanceDecisionItemAccessPackageAssignmentPolicyResource objects represent resources that represent access package assignment policies. accessReviewInstanceDecisionItemAccessPackageAssignmentPolicyResource is an open type that allows for other properties to be passed in.
+All accessReviewInstanceDecisionItemAccessPackageAssignmentPolicyResource objects represent access to access package assignment policies. accessReviewInstanceDecisionItemAccessPackageAssignmentPolicyResource is an open type that allows for other properties to be passed in.

 ## Properties
 |Property|Type|Description|